Basics of Interplanetary Flight

 - If you have a web-enabled phone or other device, bring it along, it will come in handy.
 There's wireless internet access in the classroom, of course.

 - Is there a lot of Math?
 Many people are looking for in-depth mathematical treatment.
 Most, though, say they'd rather not have a lot of math.
-In our classroom sessions, you probably won't notice much math.
-But there's some set forth in my book Deep Space Craft (Springer, 2009), plus lots of references to in-depth treatment elsewhere.
+In our classroom sessions, you probably won't notice much math at all.
+But you'll find you can go as far as you want in the optional book Deep Space Craft (Springer, 2009), which I wrote for participants who want to follow its more technical content and references.
+So far now, this has worked out to be an effective balance.

 Comments from previous course participants

-- "One of the best courses I have taken in my past 8 years of college courses."
+- "One of the best courses I have taken in my past eight years of college courses."

 - "This class offers a unique and unparalleled opportunity to explore and learn about a very exciting field of study that offers much to draw upon."